SecretlyElvis/cicd-bootstrap/README.md

 - `assumable_roles`:  List of role ARNs that can be assumed by the Jenkins Slave IAM User
 - `deployment_role_policy`:  IAM Policy to be attached to the sample deployment role

-- `vpc_defs`: list of maps describing one or more VPC definitions
+- `stack_defs`: list of maps describing one or more VPC definitions

 VPC definition data structure: